 This Butternut Squash Quinoa Spinach Salad comes together in a few easy steps.
 Simply:

 - Roast the vegetables.
 Preheat the oven to 425 degrees.
 Line a large baking sheet with parchment paper, add the prepared butternut squash and red onion and season with oil, salt, and pepper.
 Roast in the oven for 25-30 minutes, or until the butternut squash is easily pierced with a knife.
+It should be fork-tender and somewhat caramelized.
 Set aside to cool.

 - Make the dressing.
 In a small bowl or mason jar, mix together the olive oil, balsamic vinegar, dijon mustard, maple syrup, garlic, salt, and pepper.

-If you have leftovers, place them in an airtight container in the fridge for up to 4 days.
-Leftovers are just as delicious, if not more so since the flavors have time to meld together.
+- Storage Instructions: If you have leftovers of this cold butternut squash salad, place them in an airtight container in the fridge for up to 4 days.
+Leftovers are just as delicious, if not more so, since the flavors have time to meld together.
 I like to enjoy it as a light, healthy lunch throughout the week.

 For The Roasted Vegetables: